-The V&A Storehouse turns the concept of a museum on its head, offering access to more than 250,000 objects inside a working warehouse designed to preserve rather than present.
+The V&A East Storehouse turns the concept of a museum on its head, offering access to more than 250,000 objects inside a working warehouse designed to preserve rather than present.

 The Storehouse dismantles that experience.